cannatag/ldap3/README.txt

 3. Based only on pure Python code

     - I usually work on Linux and Windows boxes and each time I must install the current python-ldap library for Python2 from different sources.

+    - python-ldap on Windows cannot be installed from source - I want a library that can be installed on Windows without a specific installer

+    - python-ldap on Linux need the gcc compiler and the openldap package - I want a library that can be installed directly from source without depending from openldap

     - python3-ldap should be directly installed from source of from pypi using pip or a similar package manager on different platforms.